 5. Automation of manufacturing

-RFID technology is one of the significant enablers for smart factory concept to help automate different stages during manufacturing.
-During each stages of manufacturing, RFID readers will record the movement of products and update to the database without additional action from the operator.
+RFID technology is one of the significant enablers for the smart factory concept to help automate different stages during manufacturing.
+During each stage of manufacturing, RFID readers will record the movement of products and update the database without additional action from the operator.

-RFID technology is suitable for large scale production sites where hundreds or thousands of products are being monitored and status information is recorded real-time.
-Manually updating this information is time consuming and cause error while entering the data.
+The application of RFID technology is suitable for large-scale production sites where hundreds or thousands of products are monitored, and status information is recorded in real-time.
+Manually updating this information is time-consuming and cause error while entering the data.

 6. Animal tracking

-Implementation of RFID tags on livestock helps farmers to update, identify and easier tracking.
-Manually updating large amount of data is not an easy task especially on a remote location.
+Implementing RFID tags on livestock helps farmers update, identify, and easily track.
+Manually updating large amounts of data is not easy, especially in a remote location.

-Using a handheld reader, information (age, weight, vaccination data etc.…) can be easily accessed within seconds.
-Veterinary doctors will be able to retrieve information about a pet by just scanning the tag (without going through records).
+A handheld reader can easily access information (age, weight, vaccination data, etc.) within seconds.
+Veterinary doctors can retrieve information about a pet by scanning the tag (without going through records).

 7. Baggage handling in aviation

-Numbers of airline passengers have been increasing every year and it will continue to grow in coming years.
-Baggage handling of huge number of passengers is a heavy task for airlines, mishandling of baggage often costs millions of dollars every year.
+The number of airline passengers has been increasing every year, and it will continue to grow in the coming years.
+Baggage handling a huge number of passengers is a heavy task for airlines; baggage mishandling often costs millions of dollars every year.

-Efficient usage of RFID technology helps airlines to solve this issue and significantly reduce mishandling of luggage.
-RFIF tags does not require is line of sight angle to read information, this is an advantage compared to barcode scanning.
+The efficient application of RFID technology helps airlines solve this issue and significantly reduce luggage mishandling.
+RFID tags do not require a line-of-sight angle to read information; this is an advantage compared to barcode scanning.

-Tracking of baggage is much easier than other technologies; operator will get notification if the baggage is placed at wrong location or moving to different location.
+Tracking of baggage is much easier than other technologies; the operator will get a notification if the baggage is placed at the wrong location or moved to a different location.

 RFID gate for inventory management, records in and out of a warehouse location

-Electronic toll gates and Electronic Road Pricing (ERP) are using RFID technology to allow access and charge for entry to an area.
-These are mostly active tags with payment option enabled.
+Electronic toll gates and Electronic Road Pricing (ERP) use RFID technology to allow access and charge for entry to an area.
+These are mostly active tags with payment options enabled.

 RFID readers can read these tags from up to 20 – 30 feet above the vehicles.

 Agriculture: RFID tags can be implemented in agriculture and smart farming.
-Smart tags can store information about crops like harvested date, location and organic farming information etc.…
+Smart tags can store information about crops like harvested dates, locations, organic farming information, etc.

 Advantages of RFID technology

-- Does not requires direct line of sight to operate
+- Does not require a direct line of sight to operate

 - RFID readers can read hundreds of tags simultaneously within seconds